 - A regular account to use for the test

-- A FIDO2 compatible security key, for example, Token2 T2F2 FIDO2 USB key
+- A FIDO2 compatible security key, any Token2 FIDO2 Keys can be used

 - Windows 10 - 1903 or higher.
-Only MS Edge can be used as the browser during enrollment and sign-in
+Only browsers supporting FIDO2 keys can be used as the during enrollment and sign-in

 Enable FIDO2 authentication method